Skip to main content

 public-hoist-pattern[]=*import-in-the-middle*

-These patterns tell pnpm to hoist matching packages to the root node_modules, restoring the flat structure Sentry expects.
-It's a scoped exception, not a global override.
-Every other package stays isolated.
+These patterns tell pnpm to hoist matching packages up to the root node_modules, restoring the flat structure Sentry expects.
+It's a scoped exception rather than a global override, so every other package stays isolated.

 Subpath Exports

 The shared-ui library had a single barrel export.
-Consumers could import { Button } from '@danieljoffe.com/shared-ui', but they couldn't import individual files or style constants.
-Under Yarn Classic, deep imports like @danieljoffe.com/shared-ui/styles/formStyles resolved through file system traversal. pnpm requires explicit subpath exports in package.json:
+Consumers could import { Button } from '@danieljoffe/shared-ui', but they couldn't reach individual files or style constants.
+Under Yarn Classic, deep imports like @danieljoffe/shared-ui/styles/formStyles resolved through plain file system traversal; pnpm wants explicit subpath exports in package.json:

 {